keyboardio/schematics/design_changes.md

 * The feet MUST have a non-skid, non-marking coating on any surface where they might touch a surface the keyboard is placed on

+* Users SHOULD be able to place the keyboard on top of a macbook's keyboard and use it.

 * All specifications and parts for the keyboard MUST be metric.
 Nothing should be specified in inches, feet, pounds, or ounces.
 The Kickstarter prototypes used a mix of metric and imperial screws.

 # Keycap changes